officelifehq/docs/docs/documentation/manage/employee-management.md

 * the contract renewal date,
 * the rate they charge the company.

-These two information are displayed on the Employee profile page, but only if the employee who views the profile of the consultant is:
+These two information are displayed on the Employee’s profile page, but only if the employee who views the profile of the consultant is:

 * the employee him/herself,
 * the manager of the employee,